Upper house member to move for parliament to have final call on stadium

 Her announcement followed a question to Premier Jeremy Rockliff from Clark independent MHA Kristie Johnston in parliament during the morning on whether he would seek to amend the act to allow for final approval for the project by parliament and a review and appeal mechanism.

-He said, however, he remained committed to parliament having the right of final approval of the project.

-Ms Webb said if the Premier would not commit to making an amendment to the act, she would.
+Ms Webb said if the government did not move on an amendment, she would.

 "A simple legislative amendment to the act can insert both a requirement that any outcome of the PoSS process must come back to both houses of the parliament for a vote, as well as enable the democratic judicial review rights," she said.